 An investor with a 30-year timeframe can buy the Vanguard 500 Index Fund Investor Shares (VFINX) or the pure growth shares of Berkshire Hathaway (BRK.B).
 A one-to-two-year timeframe allows for only “no-loss” investments such as U.S. Treasury bills or bank certificates of deposit (CDs).
 Investments of two to five years are a difficult balance of risk and time frame.

-There are two ways to invest in securities of major companies—bonds and stocks.
+There are three ways to invest in securities of major companies—bonds and stocks.

 A bond represents a guaranteed income paid in regular intervals to the bondholder for a certain period of time.
 The bond “matures” at the end of the time period, and the bondholder receives the “par value,” or $1,000.